facebookresearch/libri-light/data_preparation/README.md

 Once the dataset is downloaded and "untarred", into unlab_data/ you can check its statistics with the command

-     python build_all_stats.py unlab_data/ unlab_data/ unlab_stats/
+     python build_all_stats.py unlab_data/ unlab_data/ OUTPUT_DIR

-This will construct two png and a .json file
+This will construct two .png files (plus .json files in a .cache directory)

 Each file may be rather long and may not fit into memory.
 As a final step, we provide a script to cut the files into roughly 60sec sequences obtained by concatenating consecutive voice activity chunks.